babel-utils/babel-plugin-tester/README.md

 });
 ```

-The same can be done when testing presets:
+The same can be done when testing presets.
+Note that `myPreset` is normally
+_prepended_ by default since, unlike plugins, [presets are run in reverse
+order][31]:

 ```javascript
 import { pluginTester, runPresetUnderTestHere } from 'babel-plugin-tester';